The Baroque Period

 Ballet was also a major part of court entertainment since Louis enjoyed dancing.

 G.F.
 Handel (1685-1759) made Italian opera finally catch on in England and established the genre of English oratorio (a sung, but not staged drama on a sacred or biblical subject).
 J.S.
 Bach (1685-1750) composed oratorios in German since his style was rooted deeply in Lutheran traditions, although Bach and his contemporaries were likewise influenced by Italian music.
-When Bach died in 1750 the Baroque period in Europe had come to an end, as the foundation for the Classical period, and thus modern music was laid.
+When Bach died in 1750, the the foundation for the Classical period was laid, and the Baroque period in Europe had come to an end.

 Dictionary of Baroque Instruments